 2010 Issuance of Series A Preferred Stock.
-On July 21, 2009, the Company entered into a second securities purchase agreement (the "Future Purchase Agreement") with certain other private investors (the "Future Investors," together with the 2009 Investor, the "Investors"), pursuant to which the Future Investors agreed to purchase, at the Company's election upon ten days written notice delivered to the Future Investors by the Company, an aggregate of up to 2,000,000 shares of Series A Preferred Stock (the "Future Shares," together with the 2009 Shares, the "Shares") at a purchase price of \$1.00 per share.
+On July 21, 2009, the Company entered into a second securities purchase agreement (the "Future Purchase Agreement") with certain other private investors (the "Future Investors," together with the 2009 Investor, the "Preferred Investors"), pursuant to which the Future Investors agreed to purchase, at the Company's election upon ten days written notice delivered to the Future Investors by the Company, an aggregate of up to 2,000,000 shares of Series A Preferred Stock (the "Future Shares," together with the 2009 Shares, the "Preferred Shares") at a purchase price of \$1.00 per share.
 On December 30, 2009, the Company provided notice to the Future Investors that the Company intended to consummate the sale of the Future Shares on January 12, 2010, and on January 12, 2010, the Company closed on the issuance of 2,000,000 Future Shares under the Future Purchase Agreement for aggregate consideration of \$2.0 million.
-Among the Future Investors who purchased an aggregate of 995,000 Future Shares were Hsu Gamma Investment, L.P., an entity of which Dr. Hsiao is general partner, Mr. Spragens and Frost Gamma Investments Trust (collectively, the "Related Party Investors").
-Each of the Related Party Investors is the beneficial owner of more than 10% of the Common Stock.
+Among the Future Investors who purchased an aggregate of 995,000 Future Shares were Hsu Gamma, Frost Gamma and Mr. Spragens, each of whom is the beneficial owner of more than 10% of the Common Stock.

-The Company issued the Shares in reliance upon the exemption from registration under Section 4(2) of the Securities Act.
-The Investors each represented to the Company that such person was an "accredited investor" as defined in Rule 501(a) of the Securities Act and that the Shares were being acquired for investment purposes.
-The Shares have not been registered under the Securities Act and are "restricted securities" as that term is defined by Rule 144 promulgated thereunder.
-The Company has not undertaken to register the Shares, and no registration rights have been granted to the Investors in respect of the Shares.
+The Company issued the Preferred Shares in reliance upon the exemption from registration under Section 4(2) of the Securities Act.
+The Preferred Investors each represented to the Company that such person was an "accredited investor" as defined in Rule 501(a) of the Securities Act and that the Preferred Shares were being acquired for investment purposes.
+The Preferred Shares have not been registered under the Securities Act and are "restricted securities" as that term is defined by Rule 144 promulgated thereunder.
+The Company has not undertaken to register the Preferred Shares, and no registration rights have been granted to the Preferred Investors in respect of the Preferred Shares.

 On July 22, 2009 and January 12, 2010, the closing prices of the Common Stock on the OTCBB were \$1.10 and \$1.25, respectively, resulting in beneficial conversion features of \$0.10 and \$0.25 per share of Series A Preferred Stock on the respective issue dates.
-The \$200,000 and \$500,000 aggregate beneficial conversion features of the Series A Preferred Stock on the issue dates were deemed discounts on the issuance of the Shares and were recorded as increases to additional paid-in capital in the consolidated financial statements.
-Because the Series A Preferred Stock is immediately convertible by the holders thereof to Common Stock, the \$200,000 and \$500,000 aggregate intrinsic value was deemed a dividend paid to the Investors on the relevant closing date.
+The \$200,000 and \$500,000 aggregate beneficial conversion features of the Series A Preferred Stock on the issue dates were deemed discounts on the issuance of the Preferred Shares and were recorded as increases to additional paid-in capital in the consolidated financial statements.
+Because the Series A Preferred Stock is immediately convertible by the holders thereof to Common Stock, the \$200,000 and \$500,000 aggregate intrinsic value was deemed a dividend paid to the Preferred Investors on the relevant closing date.
 Such deemed dividends have been recorded as increases in losses attributable to common stockholders and, in the absence of retained earnings, as reductions of additional paid-in capital.

-As of March 31, 2010, the 4,000,000 outstanding shares of Series A Preferred Stock had accumulated undeclared and unpaid dividends totaling approximately \$184,000.
+As of June 30, 2010, the 4,000,000 outstanding shares of Series A Preferred Stock had accumulated undeclared and unpaid dividends totaling approximately \$286,000.